If you want to invest for retirement, there are only two ways you can make money

 But most of the time, your “risk preference” isn’t useful at all.

-When my wife gave birth to our first child, she had decided not to use epidural anesthesia (the most popular method of pain relief during labor).
-After all, it may cause risks to the baby and the anesthesia is quite expensive.
+When my wife gave birth to our first child, she had decided not to use epidural anaesthesia (the most popular method of pain relief during labour).
+After all, it may cause risks to the baby and the anaesthesia is quite expensive.

 She reckoned that she could tolerate the pain and it was “no big deal”.
-But half way through the labor, you know what happened…
+But halfway through the labour, you know what happened…